michaelkinnas/Reducing-Inference-Energy-Consumption-Using-Two-Complementary-CNNs/README.md

 # Reducing inference energy consumption using dual complementary CNNs

-This repository contains the PyTorch implementation of the paper "Reducing inference energy consumption using dual complementary CNNs", published in the FGCS journal.
-You can read it [here](https://doi.org/10.1016/j.future.2024.107606).
+This repository contains the PyTorch implementation of the paper [Reducing inference energy consumption using dual complementary CNNs](https://doi.org/10.1016/j.future.2024.107606), published in the Future Generations Computer System journal.
+It contains three Python scripts that run the experiments as described in the paper, and are explained bellow.

 <img src="https://github.com/michaelkinnas/Reducing-Inference-Energy-Consumption-Using-Two-Complementary-CNNs/blob/main/overview.png?raw=true" width="100%">

-It contains three scripts that run the experiments as described in the paper, and are explained bellow.

 ## Prerequisites